thoughtworks-jumpstart/guides/docs/software-designs/design-principles.md

 ### Law of Demeter

-Adapted from "The Pragmatic Programmer" by Andy Hunt and David Thomas, published in 1999.
+Adapted from Ian Holland at Northeastern University in 1987.

-Also known as the principle of lease knowledge.
+Also known as the principle of least knowledge.
 Each object can only have access to properties and methods the object has access to
 Today when you buy chicken rice, do you give auntie your whole wallet or pay him the amount.

 ```javascript